jlpasto/Wordpress-Product-Configurator/README.md

 # 🏆 Case Study: Automating Product Data Import for Sarl Floor and Design

+- A Python-based automation tool that streamlines product data import and color management for Wordpress, enabling Sarl Floor and Design to efficiently configure and update their e-commerce catalog with ease.

 ## 🏢 Client Overview

 **Company:** Sarl Floor and Design